CapricanDRJ/HadesStarCommunityData/docs/corp/8011516d431af62ef24f4ba8a7c660a0633950c298477032c97ab726991b65ad/index.md

 ```
- due to lack of contact with 1st officer, we recommend leaving this corp.
-You are most welcome to join the new corp: QONQR (all letters upper case).
-Thank you :)
+due to lack of contact with 1st officer, we recommend leaving this co
+rp.
+You are most welcome to join the new corp: QONQR (all letters upp
+er case).
+Thank you :)}
 ```
 ### Whitestar Bonus ❌